 Send us an email at firstname.lastname@example.org.
 Sign up for the HDTS mailing list to stay abreast of HDTS updates, events, and projects.

 High Desert Test Sites is pleased to announce HDTS 2020, our next free-roving event.
-For this next event—our twelfth iteration since 2002—guest curator Iwona Blazwick (OBE, Director of Whitechapel Gallery, London, UK), revisits American land artist Robert Smithson’s legendary Hotel Palenque, a 1972 slide lecture given to students at the University of Utah.
-The lecture centers on an eccentrically built hotel that Smithson becomes fascinated with on a trip through Mexico in 1969.
+For this event—our twelfth iteration since 2002—guest curator Iwona Blazwick (OBE, Director of Whitechapel Gallery, London, UK), revisits American land artist Robert Smithson’s legendary Hotel Palenque, a 1972 slide lecture centered on an eccentrically built hotel.
 Simultaneously undergoing decay and renovation—existing as both a ruin and a site of reconstruction—the building was what Smithson called a ‘de-architecturalized’ site.